-To sign up for a webinar, please register here: https://www1.gotomeeting.com/register/395773968.
+To sign up for a webinar, please register at cjcc.georgia.gov.
 Registration confirmation will be sent to the email specified.
 Webinars will cover both the RFA and the online application, and will conclude with a Q&A. The webinars will be recorded and available at cjcc.georgia.gov.